Semaglutide for weight loss

 How much does semaglutide cost in the UK?

 Semaglutide cost in the UK depends on where you buy it and in which form you choose.
-Wegovy is the only approved weight loss treatment containing semaglutide in the UK, and prices start from £169 at ASDA Online Doctor.
+Wegovy injections and tablets are the only approved weight loss treatment containing semaglutide in the UK.
+Injection prices start from ÂŁ88.97 at ASDA Online Doctor.
 This price includes consultation fee, delivery and ongoing doctor support as well as the equivalent of 1 month's worth of treatment (1 pen containing 4 doses).
+Wegovy pill prices start from ÂŁ98.97.

 Can I get a private prescription for semaglutide in the UK?